Case of GA tags in GTM WITH cookieless feature

 Once your UA 360 or GA4 configuration tags are set up, it is necessary to modify the triggers for your event tracking, if you have any.
 This is because if an event is triggered before the main tag, the client ID may not be available, and the statistics could be inaccurate.

-- Others are triggered after the page has loaded and correspond to a single user action ("add_to_cart," "form_submit," etc.): You can configure their tracking using trigger groups.
+• Others are triggered after the page has loaded and correspond to a single user action ("purchase," "form_submit," etc.): You can configure their tracking using trigger groups.

 For events triggered after the page has loaded and correspond to potentially multiple user actions ("scroll," "click," "add_to_cart," etc.), you cannot use trigger groups.
 However, you can add an "optout" exception to their triggers.